 Australian Conservation Foundation (ACF) Chief Executive Officer, Kelly O’Shanassy, said:

-“ACF extends its deepest sympathy to Murray’s family and friends.”
+“We extend our deepest sympathy to Hal Wootten’s family and community of friends.”